GET STARTED | Get Your Fair Cash Offer Today

 Request Your Cash Offer ›

-Greece & Irondequoit — Postwar ranches and split-levels; estate sales, back taxes, landlord burnout
+Older ranches and split-levels — estate sales, back taxes, landlord burnout.

 Property records & BICS violations: City of Rochester official site ›

-The City of Rochester requires a Point of Sale (POS) inspection before any residential property can legally transfer.
-A city inspector from the Bureau of Inspection and Compliance Services (BICS) at 30 Church Street must review the property and document all code violations before closing.
+The City of Rochester requires a Point of Sale (POS) inspection by the Bureau of Inspection and Compliance Services (BICS) at 30 Church Street before any residential property can legally transfer.
+A city inspector documents all code violations — structural, electrical, plumbing, heating, egress — before closing.

 For a financed buyer, this is a deal-killer on a property with significant issues — lenders won’t approve a mortgage on a home with unresolved violations.
-That leaves traditional-route sellers stranded.
+That leaves traditional-route sellers stranded with no path to market.

 NCB buys Rochester properties with open POS violations — no exceptions needed, no repairs required from you.
-We factor the violations into our offer.
-We handle BICS compliance after we own the property.
+We factor violations into our offer and handle BICS compliance after we own the property.
 This is your fastest path to a clean sale when the traditional market won’t touch your home.

 Full Rochester POS inspection guide →